ebaudrez/libpathcomp/README.md

 The whitespace following the word `lua` is optional.
-If the attribute is not formatted correctly (e.g., one of the braces is missing), the value will not be recognized as a Lua function, but will be parsed as a literal string instead.
+If the attribute is not formatted correctly (e.g., one of the braces is missing), the value will not be recognized as a Lua function, but will be parsed as a string instead.
 The code seen by the Lua parser is equivalent to

     local self = ...; <function body>